seathasky/FF14-MAC_ModSupport/README.md

 ------------------------------------------------------------------------------------------------------------
 **STEP 8:** - Gshade:
 ------------------------------------------------------------------------------------------------------------
-Install the windows version Gshade into your FF14 bottle. https://gposers.com/gshade/ Follow the gshade setup and use the prefix from your CX FF14 bottle.
+Install the Windows version Gshade into your FF14 bottle. https://gposers.com/gshade/ Follow the gshade setup and use the prefix from your CX FF14 bottle.

 After install, open wine configuration: